swcarpentry/python-novice-inflammation/_episodes/01-intro.md

 When we want to make use of a function, referred to as calling the function, we follow its name by parentheses.
-The parentheses are important: if you leave them off, the function doesn't actually run!
+The parentheses are important: if you do not include them, the function doesn't actually run!
 Sometimes you will include values or variables inside the parentheses for the function to use.
 In the case of `print`,
 we use the parentheses to tell the function what value we want to display.